 Simulink assumes that the output of an S-function does not depend on inherited sample time unless the S-function explicitly declares the contrary.
 See Sample Times for information on how to create S-functions that declare whether their output depends on their inherited sample time.

-To avoid simulation errors with referenced models that inherit their sample time, do not include S-functions in the referenced models that fail to declare whether their output depends on their inherited sample time.
+In referenced models that inherit their sample time, avoid S-functions in referenced models that fail to declare whether output depends on inherited sample time.
+Excluding those kinds of S-functions helps to avoid simulation errors.
 By default, Simulink warns you if your model contains such blocks when you update or simulate the model.
 See Unspecified inheritability of sample time for details.